 Master Gardener™: A program that educates Oregonians about the art and science of growing and caring for plants.
 This program also facilitates the training of a highly educated group of volunteers.
 These volunteers extend sustainable gardening information to their communities through education and outreach programs.

-In this episode, Lauren Grand is joined once again by Cristina Eisenberg to discuss how creating relationships with indigenous tribes can help strengthen Western science methodologies to create natural ecosystem resiliency.
+In this episode, Lauren Grand is joined by Cristina Eisenberg to discuss how creating relationships with indigenous tribes can help strengthen Western science methodologies to create natural ecosystem resiliency.

 Lauren Grand, Cristina Eisenberg |